 Vitamin E Oil – I also decided to add some Vitamin E Oil to the mixture.
 The benefits of Vitamin E oil for skin are many, including helping to prevent water loss from skin and helping your skin retain its natural moisture.
 It’s also known to be good for fingernails and cuticles.
-You can find Vitamin E oil at Target stores in the vitamin area.
-But it’s not that cheap (at the time of this writing, a 2.5 oz bottle cost $8.79 ) so I’ve made this an optional ingredient.
+I was able to find Vitamin E oil at my local Target store in the vitamin area.

 The above ingredients are combined in a small glass container, and then melted in a hot water bath in a saucepan on the stove.
 Once everything is melted together, you pour it into another small jar for storage.
 It cools to a gel-like consistency.

 Is the Olive Oil Moisturizer Working?

 This is a fairly new experiment for me, but so far – so good!
 It’s leaving my skin VERY soft and it really does seem to keep my skin moist much longer.